 MP for Walthamstow

-“A high-attendance, backbench MP who occasionally rebels on welfare reform and public order issues.”
+“A high-attendance, party-loyal backbencher who has occasionally broken with Labour on welfare reform and security-related legislation.”

-Stella Creasy is a Labour (Co-op) MP for Walthamstow, first elected in 2010.
-She has served on the Public Accounts Committee and held shadow minister roles in Home Affairs and in Business, Innovation and Skills, reflecting a focus on accountability and economic policy.
+Stella Creasy is the Labour and Co-operative MP for Walthamstow, first elected in 2010.
+She has served on the Public Accounts Committee and the Science, Innovation and Technology Committee, and has held shadow ministerial roles in Home Affairs and in Business, Innovation and Skills.

 Generated 21 February 2026